 This solution reuses the existing slice-specific authentication and secondary authentication procedures specified in TS 33.501 [14].

-To access a DN that requires a secondary authentication, the remote UE establishes an IPsec connection with the N3IWF via a L3 U2N relay if it has not been established yet, and then requests a PDU session via the N3IWF.
+To access a DN that requires a secondary authentication, the remote UE establishes an IPsec connection with the N3IWF of its HPLMN via a L3 U2N relay if it has not been established yet, and then requests a PDU session to the AMF of its HPLMN via the N3IWF.
 The secondary authentication procedure is performed as specified in TS 33.501 [14].

-To access a network slice that requires a slice-specific authentication, the remote UE establishes an IPsec connection with the N3IWF via a L3 U2N relay if it has not been established yet, and then sends a Registration Request or a Service Request to access the slice.
+To access a network slice that requires a slice-specific authentication, the remote UE establishes an IPsec connection with the N3IWF of its HPLMN via a L3 U2N relay if it has not been established yet, and then sends a Registration Request or a Service Request to access the slice to the AMF of its HPLMN via the N3IWF.
 The slice-specific authentication procedure is performed as specified in TS 33.501 [14].

+The Relay Service Code (RSC) used for discovery and PC5 link setup is associated with the PDU session for the Remote UE to access the N3IWF of its HPLMN.
+The Remote UE determines the N3IWF address and accesses the N3IWF over the PDU session established by the U2N relay UE based on the procedure in TS 23.304 [xx].

-Editor’s Note: Details on how the Remote UE is authorized to access a PDU Session/Slice to reach N3IWF to perform secondary A&A or NSSAA are FFS.
+Editor’s Note: Whether and how PDU Session provided to the Remote UE is limited to N3IWF connection (e.g., and not used of other type of traffic) is FFS.

 ***** END OF SECOND CHANGES *****